bcgsc/xmatchview/README.md

 -f output image file format (png, tiff, jpeg, or gif) NOTE: the png and tiff are better.
 -p full path to the directory with fonts on your system (please refer to the documentation for fonts used)

 Note: Files for the -s and -q options must correspond to fasta files used to run cross_match.
-Those files should each contain a single non-justified sequence (no line breaks)
+Those files should each contain a single, non-justified, sequence (no line breaks).

 fasta file format:

 >yourSequence
-AATAGCAGCTACGACGACGCAGCGCGACGCAGCAGCACTACGAGACGCATCATCACAG...AATACAGACGCGACGACGCAGCATCATCGAGAC
+AATAGCAGCTACGACGACGCAGCGCGACGTTTCATCAA...AATACAGACGCGACGACGCAGCATCATCGAGAC

 * A third column may be used to specify the color of a feature (default feature color is yellow or black, for xmatchview and xmatchview-conifer, respectively).
 Users may specify any of these color names: yellow, blue, cyan, green, lime, red, sarin, forest, dirtyred, dirtyyellow, grey, lightgrey, orange, beige, black, white.